How to Install SELinux on Debian (13, 12, 11)

 SELINUXTYPE=default

-Configure SELinux for a Web Server
+Configure SELinux for Web Servers on Debian

 sudo semanage port -l | grep http_port_t